Scars affect us in seen and unseen ways.

 - Emotional tension held in the chest manifesting as grief and anxiety

 Acupuncture provides pain and symptom relief by releasing scar tissue, whether from injury or surgery.
-Clearing adhesions, improving circulation, calming nerve irritation, acupuncture (often used alongside topical and internal herbal medicinals, moxibustion, gua sha, and cupping) allows the body to reintegrate areas that have been cut, injured, or held in tension for years.
+Clearing adhesions, improving circulation, calming nerve irritation, acupuncture allows the body to reintegrate areas that have been cut, injured, or held in tension for years.

-Not just for post surgical or injury healing, acupuncture plays a supportive role in every stage of surgery related scars helping the body prepare for surgery, recover more smoothly afterward, and manage pain or stress along the way.
+Not just for post-operative healing, acupuncture plays a supportive role in every stage of surgery related scars helping the body prepare for surgery, recover more smoothly afterward, and manage pain or stress along the way.

 In some conditions, Chinese medicine can prevent the need for surgery by improving circulation, reducing inflammation, releasing muscle tension, and modulating the nervous system.
-Acupuncture, herbs, and bodywork restore mobility and function in tissues that might otherwise be considered for surgical intervention – including orthopedic and non-orthopedic conditions.
-So if you’re facing surgery and wondering if there’s another way, we can discuss your specific case and explore what’s possible – whether that is working together, referring out to another colleague, or confirming surgical intervention as the trusted path.
+Acupuncture, herbs, and bodywork restore mobility and function in tissues that might otherwise be considered for surgical intervention.
+So if you’re facing surgery and wondering if there’s another way, we can discuss your specific case and explore what’s possible.

-The surgery itself can re-open old psychological wounds such that healing also unfolds on deeper levels.
-Sometimes there’s unexpected grief, disorientation, or emotional release, even in the midst of profound relief or joy.
+The operation itself can re-open old psychological wounds such that healing also unfolds on deeper levels.
+Sometimes there’s unexpected grief, disorientation, or emotional release, even in the midst of profound relief and joy.